 Allen invented the digital organ format that most closely exact realistic pipe organ sounds, through Renaissance Quantum™ digital voicing, with the capacity to retain even the most subtle nuances of a true pipe organ.

 First United Methodist Church of Gilbert incorporates into traditional worship services its beautiful Allen digital three manual instrument, manufactured by Allen Organ Company, in Macungie , Pennsylvania.
-Please come and enjoy the beautiful sounds that touches your heart and soul as you listen to Jonathan Cochran, our organist performs.
+Please come and enjoy the beautiful sounds that touches your heart and soul as you listen to Sue Hunter, our organist performs.